-Our discussion and analysis of our financial condition and results of operations is based on our condensed consolidated financial statements and notes, which have been prepared in accordance with accounting principles generally accepted in the United States.
-The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses.
+This management's discussion and analysis of our financial condition and results of operations is based on our unaudited condensed consolidated financial statements and notes, which have been prepared in accordance with accounting principles generally accepted in the United States, or GAAP.
+The preparation of these condensed consolidated financial statements in conformity with GAAP requires us to make estimates, judgments and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses.
 On an ongoing basis, we evaluate our estimates and judgments.
 We base our estimates on historical experience and on various market-specific and other relevant assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 Estimates are assessed each period and updated to reflect current information.
-A summary of our critical accounting policies, significant judgments and estimates is presented in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2020.
-There were no material changes to our critical accounting policies, significant judgments and estimates during the three and six months ended June 30, 2021 and 2020.
+A summary of our critical accounting policies, significant judgments and estimates is presented in Part II, Item 7 of our Annual Report.
+There have been no material changes to our critical accounting policies, significant judgments and estimates described in our Annual Report.